ernestomr87/backend-challenges-to-do/challenges/beginner/service-password-checker.md

 ### Instructions

-1. **Objective**: Develop a RESTful API that checks the strength and security of a given password and provides feedback on how to improve it.
+1. **Objective**: Develop a REST API that checks the strength and security of a given password and provides feedback on how to improve it.

 2. **Environment Setup**: Choose your preferred programming language (e.g., JavaScript, Python, Java, C#) and set up the necessary environment.